 We’ve written before on the Stanton’s blog about our knowledgeable staff.
 Now, we’d like to give you a chance to get to know our staff on a more personal level.
 Over the next several months, we will be having members of the Stanton’s team take our “30 Questions in 60 Seconds” questionnaire.
 We hope you will get to know the “real” us, and learn how we might better be of service to you!

 A former band director, Ken taught grade 5-12 band and music appreciation in both public and parochial schools in central Ohio.
-His iPod ranges from jazz to classic and alternative rock, symphonies, and classic songs from Sesame Street and Mister Rogers’ Neighborhood.
+His iPod ranges from jazz and funk to classic and alternative rock, symphonies, and classic songs from Sesame Street and Mister Rogers’ Neighborhood.
 His interests include comic books, traditional amusement parks, the Muppets, football and hockey (especially the Steelers and Penguins), and all things Pittsburgh.

 What department do you work in at Stanton’s? – Band & Orchestra